 myki is Melbourne's ticket to travel on the city's trains, trams and buses.
 It's a plastic smartcard with stored value which can be topped up and re-used again.
 Purchase your myki online at the PTV website, premium train stations, retail outlets displaying the myki sign (including 7-Elevens), or by calling 1800 800 007 (free from a land line) in Australia.

 Melbourne's metro trains run between the outer suburbs and Flinders Street Station in the city.
 The city loop is Melbourne's underground system, with five stations in the central business district: Southern Cross Station, Flagstaff, Melbourne Central, Parliament and Flinders Street.
 Southern Cross Station is Melbourne's hub for regional and interstate trains.
 Plan your trip with Public Transport Victoria's journey planner.

 Passengers can board trams at signposted stops displaying maps, route numbers and a timetable.
 Route numbers are also displayed on the front of the tram.
 Travel within the central area of Melbourne by tram is free, though you will need a myki card if you plan to start or finish your journey outside this central area.
 For information on the area covered by the Free Tram Zone and a downloadable map, go to the Public Transport Victoria website.

 Melbourne buses run frequently to major hubs, including shopping centres, schools, hospitals, leisure and sports venues, and some of Melbourne's biggest attractions.
+For more information visit ptv.com.au.
 For people travelling further afield, Victoria's V/Line service gives access to regional towns and scenic attractions across the state.